AdriaanFrencken/mitacs-dashboard/README.md

 pip install -r requirements.txt
 ```

-## Usage

-1. Run the Streamlit app:
+3. Run the Streamlit app:
 ```bash
 streamlit run app.py
 ```

-2. Open your web browser and navigate to the provided URL (typically http://localhost:8501)
+4. Open your web browser and navigate to the provided URL (typically http://localhost:8501)

-3. Use the application:
+## Using the application
   - Upload one or more CSV files using the file uploader
   - Adjust visualization parameters in the sidebar:
-     - Toggle pulse start alignment
-     - Set time range for the plot
-     - Adjust threshold current value
-     - Modify marker size and line width
-   - View raw data for each file by expanding the corresponding section
   - Interact with the plot (zoom, pan, hover for details)

 ## Input File Format

 The application expects CSV files with the following columns:
-- `Time (s)`: Time values in seconds
+- `Time (s)`: Time values in seconds, for I-t analysis
+- `Voltage (V)`: Applied bias voltage, for IV analysis
-- `Current (A)`: Current values in amperes
+- `Current (A)`: Current values in amperes, for both I-t and IV

 Comments in the CSV files should be preceded by '#'.